crystallabs/event_handler/README.md

 my.on ClickedEvent, ->on_clicked(MyClass::ClickedEvent)
 ```

-And if an object method is used, `self` is preserved as expected:
+And as a variation of the last example, if an object method is used, `self` is preserved as expected:

 ```crystal
 class MyClass